 STEP 2: STITCH FIVE STOCKING STITCHES

-The rows in the blanket will consist of a combination of 5 stocking stitches, 5 garter stitches, 5 stocking stitches, 5 garter stitches, etc., to the end of the row.
+The rows in the blanket will consist of a combination of 5 stocking stitches, 5 garter stitches, 5 stocking stitches, 5 garter stitches, etc, to the end of the row.

-Working from right to left, to make the first 5 stocking stitch (knit stitch), place the working yarn in back of the last foundation loop and pull the loop (from working yarn) up through the back of the last loop on the foundation row.
-Make four more stocking stitches in the same matter by placing the working yarn loop behind the next loop in the foundation row and pulling it though the loop.
+Working from right to left, to make the first 5 stocking stitch (knit stitch), place the working yarn in the back of the last foundation loop and pull the loop (from working yarn) up through the back of the last loop on the foundation row.
+Make four more stocking stitches in the same matter by placing the working yarn loop behind the next loop in the foundation row and pulling it through the loop.